DatWilliam/Lightweight-Streammind/README.md

 # A lightweight version of StreamMind for my Bachelor-Thesis

 ## TODO:
-- Finetune EPFE
-  - Multiple Frames as one event.
-  - Spatial Motion Features (Local)
-  - Pretrained YOLO / MobileNet for Object tracking
-  - Audio?
-  - FPS CAP?
+- EPFE:
+  - EMA vs. SSM / Mamba
-- Cognition Gate improvement
+- Cognition Gate:
   - Learned Binary Classifier
-- Event Embeddings (CLIP / VideoCLIP Lightweight)
-  - Frame Captioning?
+- Train With Data
+- Improve CLIP performance
-- LLM-Integration
+- LLM-Integration with Llama

-- Evaluation
-  - Measure EPFE vs No EPFE
+## Acknowledgments
+This project is based on [StreamMind](https://github.com/xinding-sys/StreamMind)